VanderschuerenMaximilian/Jaron-Maximilian/README.md

     rootfolder: npm run export:translations
     i18n-export folder: npm run export

+When you plan on using your own translation there is a possibility that when you get your transaltions for a second time you could get an error.
+This means that the token of your google account in i18n-export is not usable anymore.
+Delete it and you will be able to fetch your translations again.

 ## PWA

 To make use of the login system of this project will have to make a Firebase project.